 - 1.3.4.
 In the scenario described in clause 1.3.3 (c), the resulting work product must be clearly qualified, with both the title of the report and the scope of the work set out in the report acknowledging the relevant limitations.
 All reasonable attempts must be made to comply with this Professional Standard to the fullest extent possible.
-A description of the areas where change would be needed to enable the creation of an unqualified work product must be disclosed along with a description of the reasons for issuing qualified work - 1.3.5.
+A description of the areas where change would be needed to enable the creation of an unqualified work product must be disclosed along with a description of the reasons for issuing qualified work. - 1.3.5.
 If an Appointed Actuary does not comply with this Professional Standard then that may constitute Misconduct under the Institute's Disciplinary Scheme, although proper account will be taken of provisions of clauses 1.3.3 and 1.3.4. - 1.3.6.
-Work performed in accordance with clause 1.1.1 is Prescribed Actuarial Advice; work performed in accordance with clause 1.1.3 is not Prescribed Actuarial Advice.
-Appointed Actuaries' attention is directed towards the requirements of the Code in relation to Prescribed Actuarial Advice, as well as to Practice Guideline 1 (General Actuarial Practice). - 1.3.7.
-This Professional Standard does not constitute legal advice.
-Any interpretation or commentary within this Professional Standard regarding specific legislative or regulatory requirements reflects the expectations of the Institute but does not guarantee compliance under applicable legislation or regulations.
-Accordingly, Appointed Actuaries should seek clarification from the relevant regulator and/or seek legal advice in the event they are unsure or require specific guidance regarding their legal or regulatory obligations.
+An Appointed Actuary who provides advice performed in accordance with clause 1.1.1: - (a) must be an Eligible Actuary; and - (b) must exercise his or her independent professional judgement and give impartial advice.

+Work performed in accordance with clause 1.1.1 is designated as an Applicable Service.
+As such, the Appointed Actuary's attention is directed towards the requirements of Practice Guideline 1 (General Actuarial Practice).